Confessions of the Fox.

 "Emphatically pro-queer/trans, anti-capitalist, anti-racist, and pro–sex worker, Confessions of the Fox is also wildly inventive, marvelously entertaining, and profoundly, close to painfully, moving."-- M. MILKS, THE New Inquiry

-" This book will make you want to run out into the street, set a jail on fire, and make out with someone beautiful in the smoldering ruins of carceral capitalism, and that’s about all you really need to know" - SARAH McCarry, Author of ALL Our pretty songs, Tor.com Review
+" This book will make you want to run out into the street, set a jail on fire, and make out with someone beautiful in the smoldering ruins of carceral capitalism, and that’s about all you really need to know" - SARAH McCarry, Tor.com

 "Astonishing and mesmerizing. . ." -- Publishers Weekly (Starred and Boxed Review)